-China is dealing with an outbreak of a virus known formally as the 2019 Novel Coronavirus (also referred to as 2019-nCoV).
+China is dealing with an outbreak of a virus known formally as the 2019 Novel Coronavirus (officially known as COVID-19).
 This newly identified strain of coronavirus was first detected in detected in Wuhan, China.
 Coronaviruses are a family of viruses that cause respiratory illnesses.
 Between 15-30% of cases of the common cold are thought to be caused by a coronavirus.
 Outbreaks of MERS and SARS were also caused by coronaviruses.

 Where Has the 2019 Novel Coronavirus Spread?

-January 31, 2020 Update: There are now 11,374 confirmed cases of the Wuhan Coronavirus and 252 deaths.
+January 31, 2020 Update: There are now 11,374 confirmed cases of COVID-19 and 252 deaths.
 The vast majority (98.7%) of confirmed cases are still occurring in mainland China.
 The number of countries and special administrative regions reporting at least one confirmed case is now 26.
-In addition to the near-realtime information provided by the JHU Wuhan Coronavirus map, the U.S. Center for Disease Control (CDC) is providing frequent updates on the status of the virus.
+In addition to the near-realtime information provided by the JHU Novel Coronavirus map, the U.S. Center for Disease Control (CDC) is providing frequent updates on the status of the virus.

 As of January 25, 2020, there were 1,399 confirmed cases of coronavirus in China and 42 deaths.
 The first case detected outside of China was in Thailand.
 Two cases, one each in the states of Washington and Illinois have been detected in the United States.
 Other countries and special administrative regions reporting cases (a total of 32 additional) to date have been: Australia, Malaysia, Macau, Nepal, Vietnam, Singapore, Japan, South Korea, Taiwan, Hong Kong, Thailand, and France.
 Wuhan is a major air transportation hub in central China, resulting in potentially infected travelers spreading the virus both locally within China (especially with Chinese New Year travel) and internationally.
 More: Geography of the Wuhan Coronavirus.